The need to replant during spring with vary with the severity of winter, diligence to proper care, and plant material.

 - Winter covers are typically removed during mid to late March in Michigan for example.
 Upon removal, plants are immediately and thoroughly watered (and thereafter watered according to need—see LiveWall watering chart), but not pruned until after danger of late frost, as they will have tender new shoots among last year’s foliage and stems.

 - They are tightly applied with zip ties, bungee straps, or ¼ inch nylon rope.
 They can be anchored into the support wall, the LiveWall frame, or the planter boxes.
 Some installers drill small holes in the top or bottom lip of the planters, which is relatively unnoticeable.
 Winter covers should be tightly attached to structure, with every grommet.
 If the wall is large, it will require multiple covers, and the grommets in the middle should be attached to the planters or structure, rather than just connected together.
 All grommets should be tightly attached to structure.

 - If the site is very windy, consider adding some strapping or roping material across the face of the cover, to prevent billowing or flapping in strong winds.

 What sort of results can I expect?

-All walls, exposures and weather conditions are unique, so there are no guarantees.
-However, where winter covers have been properly used they have greatly improved overwintering success—with some walls in Michigan experiencing nearly 100 % survival.
+All walls, exposures, and weather conditions are unique, so there are no guarantees.
+However, when winter covers have been properly used, they have greatly improved overwintering success—with some walls in Michigan experiencing nearly 100% survival.